ravin00/ravin00/README.md

  # About Me 🤓:
-Hi I'm Ravin Bandara.
-I'm currently studying Data Science at SLIIT Malabe.
+Hi I'm Ravin Bandara and i'm currently studying Data Science at SLIIT Malabe.
 Interested and currently learning ethical hacking and full-stack developing.

 ## 🌐 Socials: